Endrix300/RLVision/README.md

 > ⚠️ This file must be edited **before** launching Rocket League.
 Changes won't apply while the game is running.
 > ⚠️ Overlays will not display correctly in fullscreen mode — **Borderless Windowed is required**.
+> ⚠️ The game may experience lag during the first 5 minutes after launch — this is normal while RLVision initializes in the background.

 ## 📥 Installation
 ### Just want to use RLVision?
 No commands needed!